bodywork-ml/ml-pipeline-engineering/README.md

 ### End-to-End Functional Tests

-We’ve tested the individual sub-tasks within `main` , but how to we know that we’ve assembled them correctly, so that `persist_model` will upload the expected `Model` object to cloud storage?
-We now need to turn our attention to testing `main`fro mend-to-end - i.e. functional tests for the train-model stage.
+We’ve tested the individual sub-tasks within `main` , but how do we know that we’ve assembled them correctly, so that `persist_model` will upload the expected `Model` object to cloud storage?
+We now need to turn our attention to testing `main`from end-to-end - i.e. functional tests for the train-model stage.

-The `main` function will try to access AWS S3 to get a dataset and put a pickled `Model`.
+The `main` function will try to access AWS S3 to get a dataset and then save a pickled `Model` to S3.
 We could setup a S3 bucket for testing this integration, but this constitutes an integration test and is not our current aim.
 We will disable the calls to AWS by mocking the `bodywork_pipeline_utils.aws` module using the `patch` function from the Python standard library’s [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) module.

-Decorating our test with `@patch("pipeline.train_model.aws")`, causes `bodywork_pipeline_utils.aws`, which we import into `train_model.py`, to be replaced by a `MagicMock` object called `mock_aws`.
+Decorating our test with `@patch("pipeline.train_model.aws")`, causes `bodywork_pipeline_utils.aws` (which we import into `train_model.py`) to be replaced by a `MagicMock` object called `mock_aws`.
 This allows us to perform a number of useful tasks:

 - Hard-code the return value from `aws.get_latest_csv_dataset_from_s3`, so that it returns our local test dataset instead of a remote dataset on S3.
 - Check if the `put_model_to_s3`method of the `aws.Model` object created in `persist_model`, was called.